rganly/Lifetime-Reproductive-Success/README.md

 # An atlas of lifetime reproductive success across diseases

-- Finnish
+## Finnish

-The sciprt for Finnish nation-wide registry
+The sciprts for Finnish nation-wide registry

-- Swedish
+## Swedish

-The script for Swedish nation-wide registry
+The scripts for Swedish nation-wide registry